mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 Look for ways to refactor the code, or add comments that make the code more obviously correct.
 If the confusion stems from obscure language features, rewrite your code using mechanisms that are intelligible to non-experts.

-## Communicate your responses explicitly
+## 10. Communicate your responses explicitly

 I frequently run into a scenario where I give someone notes, they update their code to address *some* of my feedback, but they don't write any replies.
 Now, we're in an ambiguous state.
 Did they miss my other notes, or are they still working?
 If I begin a new round of review, I'm potentially wasting my time on a half-finished changelist.
 If I wait, I might create a deadlock where both of us are waiting on the other to make the next move.

 Establish conventions on your team that make it clear who's "holding the baton" at any point.
 Either the author is working on edits, or the reviewer is writing feedback.
 There should never be a situation where the process stalls because nobody knows who's doing what.
-You can accomplish this easily with a changelist-level comments that indicate when you're handing control back and forth.
+You can accomplish this easily with changelist-level comments that indicate when you're handing control back and forth.

 TODO(mtlynch): Screenshot of someone saying, "Updated!
 Please take a look."

-For every note that requires action, respond explicitly to confirm that you've addressed their feedback.
-If your code review tool supports it, mark comments as "resolved."
-If not, follow a simple convention, like, "Fixed," for each note.
+For every note that requires action, respond explicitly to confirm that you've addressed it.
+Some code review tools allow you to mark comments as "resolved."
+Otherwise, follow a simple convention, like, "Fixed," for each note.
 If you disagree with the note, politely explain why you declined to take action.

 TODO(mtlynch): Screenshot of Reviewable mark as resolved.

 Adjust your response based on your reviewer's effort.
-If they write you a detailed note to help you learn something new, don't just mark it done.
+If they write a detailed note to help you learn something new, don't just mark it done.
 Respond thoughtfully to show gratitude for their effort.

-## Artfully solicit missing information
+## 11. Artfully solicit missing information

 Sometimes code review notes leave too much to interpretation.
 When you receive a comment like, "This function is confusing," you probably wonder what "confusing" means, exactly.
 Is the function too long?
 Is the name unclear?
 Does it require more documentation?